jecki/DHParser/examples/json/vscode_lsp/README.md

 ## Running the Sample

 - Run `npm install` in this folder.
 This installs all necessary npm modules in the client folder
-- Run `python ../jsonServer.py --startserver`
+- Run `python3 ../jsonServer.py --startserver`
 - Open VS Code on this folder.
 - Press Ctrl+Shift+B to compile the client and server.
 - Switch to the Debug viewlet.